-At the end of the school day, students must go outside promptly and wait for the school bus, use public transport, bicycles, or scooters, or get picked up by their parents.
+At the end of the school day, students should leave promptly and wait for the school bus, use public transport, bicycles, or scooters, or get picked up by their parents.
 No student is to remain on the school premises without a clear reason.
 Only students participating in ECAs should remain in the building and are expected to make their way directly to their ECA activity.

 Secondary School Bus Transport: Secondary students registered for the school bus departing at 16h10 should wait in front of the main entrance until the buses arrive.
-After ECAs end at 17h05, students may arrange to use the 'late bus' service.